dashpay/docs/introduction/information.rst

 MultiSig
   Multi-signature addresses provide additional security by requiring multiple people to sign a transaction with their private key before the transaction can be sent.
-For example, in 2 of 3 multisig, two out of three possible signatories have to sign a transaction for it to be processed.
+For example, in :ref:`2 of 3 multisig
+  <dashcore-multisig>`, two out of three possible signatories have to
+  sign a transaction for it to be processed.
 Multi-signature addresses are commonly used by exchanges and other organizations that are in possession of large sums of cryptocurrency, since it makes theft much more difficult.

 Node
   A node is any device running Dash wallet software.
 Full nodes are